 Always remember however that the application of EW is subjective.

 Another Technical analyst might look at this chart and identify a 7-wave structure as shown below.

 We don’t want to get hung-up on differences in opinion about a technique that is highly subjective to begin with.

 As Traders we can simply count the waves as they occur and understand that the probability of a price reversal increases as the wave count climbs.

-Traditional Technical analysis
+Technical analysis using common indicators

 In our Swing trading example so far, we have seen two failed opportunities to pick a bottom and enter a bullish Swing trade and now we have a third opportunity.